uday-rana/intro2oop/docs/07_Refinements/1_input-and-output-refinements.md

 -   Introduce manipulators to format data for input and output objects
 -   Describe the member functions that manage the state of streaming objects

 > "Designing and implementing a general input/output facility for a programming language is notoriously difficult. ...
-Nobody has come up with a solution that pleases everyone" **(Stroustrup, 1997).**
+Nobody has come up with a solution that pleases everyone" **Stroustrup, 1997.**

  The chapter entitled [Member Functions and Privacy](/Foundations/member-functions-and-privacy) covered the public member functions that format data passing through the standard library's `iostream` objects.
 The chapter entitled [Input and Output Operators](/Encapsulation/input-and-output-operators) covered the design of custom input and output operators and introduced the standard library's `fstream` classes for processing file data.